-To create a fully automated lumen segmentation method, in this study a technique to enhance lumen intensity was applied, thereby focusing the segmentation approach on the lumen, instead of the tissue region.
-A statistically formulated level-set based ACM segmentation method was then employed to extract the lumen.
-To demonstrate the capability of this combined approach, challenging in-vivo clinical IV-OCT images with blood- flow artefacts and multiple lumens were successfully analysed.
-The proposed method is also capable of compensating for guide-wire artefact and yields the correct lumen contours for side-branch ostia.
+To create a fully automated lumen segmentation method, in this study, a technique to enhance lumen intensity was applied, thereby focusing the segmentation approach on the lumen instead of the tissue region.
+A statistically formulated levelset-based ACM segmentation method was then employed to extract the lumen.
+To demonstrate the capability of this combined approach, challenging in vivo clinical IV-OCT images with blood-flow artifacts and multiple lumens were successfully analyzed.
+The proposed method is also capable of compensating for guide-wire artifacts and yields the correct lumen contours for side-branch ostia.